 Unlike true plants which have roots, macroalgae secure themselves to the seafloor with holdfasts.
 Holdfasts most often attach to the surface of, rather than deeply penetrate, the substrate.
 Therefore, in the complete absence of mangroves and seagrasses, a marine planted aquarium can be entirely substrate-free (that’s not to say that you couldn’t add some sand for aesthetic purposes).
 For the most part, macroalgae-dominated tanks should be very rocky.

 Water quality management will be very strange to someone who is well-accustomed to reefkeeping.
 For one, you could actually run out of, and need to add, key nutrients such as nitrate or phosphate!
 Regular replenishment of essential trace elements (iodine, iron, manganese and many others) is advised here, as macros tend to mop them up like sponges.
 On the other hand, macros can release plenty of waste products, particularly when grown in huge masses.
-As these are typically organic exudates, tactics for removal may include chemical filtration (e.g. activated carbon); however, because many chemical filtrants are capable of removing useful substances, protein skimming or biological methods (e.g. heterotrophic bacteria) are recommended.
+As these are typically organic exudates, tactics for removal may include chemical filtration (e.g. activated carbon); however, because many chemical filtrants are capable of removing useful substances, protein skimming or biological methods (e.g. heterotrophic bacteria such as those in PNS Probio™) are recommended.

 Though especially abundant on seagrasses, epiphytes can grow on (and harm) many seaweeds, particularly the ornamental types which are often slower-growing.
 Being softer than seagrasses and more likely to be eaten by creatures such as snails, the best option for herbivores in macroalgae-dominated tanks is a multispecies benthic copepod product such as Poseidon’s Feast.